Journey 2: The Mysterious Island: Release

+Home media

-Home mediaJourney 2: The Mysterious Island was released on DVD/Blu-ray on June 5, 2012.
+Journey 2: The Mysterious Island was released on DVD/Blu-ray on June 5, 2012.

 Reception

+Box office

-Box officeJourney 2: The Mysterious Island grossed $103.9 million in North America and $231.4 million in other territories, for a worldwide total of $335.3 million, against a production budget of $79 million surpassing its predecessor.
+Journey 2: The Mysterious Island grossed $103.9 million in North America and $231.4 million in other territories, for a worldwide total of $335.3 million, against a production budget of $79 million surpassing its predecessor.
 In North America, the film earned a $6.54 million on its debut Friday, ranking fourth at the box office.
 Over the weekend, it earned $27.3 million, coming in third place, much higher than the original's $21.0 million debut.
 Outside North America, Journey 2 began its run three weeks before its North American release.
 It topped the box office outside North America for two consecutive weekends and three in total.
 It surpassed the original's total outside North America.
 Its highest-grossing region after North America was China ($58.4 million), followed by Russia and the CIS ($17.6 million) and Mexico ($12.7 million).

 Critical response

-On Rotten Tomatoes the film has an approval rating of 44% based on 131 reviews with an average rating of 4.92/10.
-The site's critical consensus reads: "Aggressively unambitious, Journey 2 might thrill teen viewers, but most others will find it too intense for young audiences and too cartoonishly dull for adults".
-On Metacritic, the film has a score of 41 out of 100 based on reviews from 27 critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 45% based on 133 reviews.
+The site's critics consensus reads: "Aggressively unambitious, Journey 2 might thrill tween viewers, but most others will find it too intense for young audiences and too cartoonishly dull for adults."
+On Metacritic, the film has a weighted average score of 41 out of 100 based on 27 critics, indicating "mixed or average".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Lisa Schwarzbaum of Entertainment Weekly gave the film a B grade, stating that "the movie flies by pleasantly, and is then instantly forgettable.
 Perhaps Jules Verne can explain the science of that".
 Randy Cordova from the Arizona Republic said: "Johnson can't save the movie, directed by Brad Peyton, from being a sloppy skip from one seemingly unrelated idea to the next".
-Roger Ebert, who gave the first film two stars, gave the sequel two-and-a-half stars, stating: "It isn't a "good" movie in the usual sense (or most senses), but it is jolly and goodnatured, and Michael Caine and Dwayne Johnson are among the most likable of actors".
+Roger Ebert, who gave the first film two stars, gave the sequel two-and-a-half stars, stating: "It isn't a 'good' movie in the usual sense (or most senses), but it is jolly and goodnatured, and Michael Caine and Dwayne Johnson are among the most likable of actors".